Probing horizon scale quantum effects with Love: Abstract

 \section{Abstract}

 Future gravitational wave detectors have been projected to be able to probe the nature of compact objects in great detail.
-In this work, we study the potential observability of the Planck length physics with the tidal deformability of the compact objects in an inspiraling binary.
-We find that despite the error in the Planck scale distance resolution being exponentially sensitive to errors in the Love number, it is possible to probe them with extreme mass ratio inspirals.
-We also consider the consequences of the Love number not being sensitive to the Planck scale logarithmically.
-We discuss how the quantum effects can affect the gravitational wave observables in that scenario too.
+In this work, we study the potential observability of the small-length scale physics near the black hole horizon with the tidal deformability of the compact objects in an inspiraling binary.
+We find that it is possible to probe them with extreme mass ratio inspirals.
+We discuss how the quantum effects can affect gravitational wave observables.
+This as a consequence is bound to shape our understanding of the quantum scale near the horizon.